Travel Trailer fault issues

 (c) the goods consisted of a vehicle or trailer acquired for use principally in the transport of goods on public roads.

-Caravan fault issues – who is responsible?
+Travel Trailer fault issues – who is responsible?
 Contractual terms

 Every sale for consumer goods has contractual terms.
 These terms include: the product is of acceptable quality, a guarantee is fit for any disclosed purpose.
 And that goods meet their description.
 Or are like the sample or demonstration product.